Jon Berti Player Props: Marlins vs. Rockies

-On Tuesday, Jon Berti (.297 batting average in his past 10 games, with a double and an RBI) and the Miami Marlins face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 8:40 PM ET.
+The Miami Marlins, including Jon Berti (batting .324 in his past 10 games, with a double, a walk and an RBI), take on starter Karl Kauffmann and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

 Jon Berti Game Info & Props vs. the Rockies